Go ahead and share!

 Carmine's

 Another popular family style Italian restaurant in Times Square is Tony’s Di Napoli.
 But similarly, this is run by a family with a long history of restaurants ownership in NYC and also owns the Dallas BBQ chain (please don’t go to these).
-My comments are almost exactly the same with for Carmine’s.
+My comments are almost exactly the same as with Carmine’s.

 Virgil's Real BBQ

 Virgil’s is owned by the same corporation that owns Carmine’s.
 There are also locations in the Bahamas and Las Vegas.
 If you are a true BBQ lover and been to places like Franklin BBQ (Austin, TX), Joe’s Kansas City (Kansas City, KS), or Lexington BBQ (Lexington, NC), then you will be sorely disappointed.
 HOWEVER, Virgil’s has a great bar with a good beer selection, and I really like the jumbo wings.
 But go for the atmosphere and convenience, not the BBQ.
-152 W 44th St

 Junior's